 - Can only use FIFO (they are getting rid of LIFO and Avg buy/sell)

 - The InfinityAT™ trading platform is designed and optimized for PC-based machines and will not run on a Mac operating system.

 - Lack of server-side order execution

-Without a doubt, TD Ameritrade’s platform is more sophisticated than at Infinity Futures.
-We also have the discount broker TastyWorks who is much better priced than TD Ameritrade.
+Undoubtedly, TD Ameritrade’s platform is more sophisticated than Infinity Futures.
+We also have the discount broker TastyWorks, which is much better priced than TD Ameritrade.

 The last time I checked, TastyWorks’s commissions on futures trading were $1.25 per contract.

-Overall, IF is an established broker that has largely provided excellent service to many customers over the year.
+Overall, IF is an established broker that has provided excellent customer service over the years.
 Their customer service, infrastructure, data, trading costs, and especially intraday margin rates are very competitive.
-Thanks for reading our Infinity Futures Review!